 Beyond Gender Stereotypes (BGS) is an innovative, evidence-based programme for all children aged 7-11 in England.
-The programme is led by Lifting Limits, a UK-based charity.
-It is part of the Global Boyhood Initiative, coordinated by Equimundo: Center for Masculinities and Social Justice, a US-based nonprofit organisation.
+BGS is part of The Children's Society's Lifting Limits1 programme, and of the Global Boyhood Initiative, coordinated by Equimundo: Center for Masculinities and Social Justice2, a US-based non-profit organisation.